jtocool7/Game/README.md

 Link to these tiles is https://rpgtileset.com/other/pokemon-assets-for-rmmv/.
 Still in early development
 also trying out local storage to see if it saves

+ver 1.2 date 11/20/2020
+did more collision for floor2 made the mother talk fixed bug in 1st floor added bag with candys.
+Local storage did not work :(